 They can also often suffer from physical withdrawal symptoms if unable to access alcohol.

-For further information on alcoholism and how to deal with it, please visit the Drink Aware website.
+For further information on alcoholism and how to deal with it, please click here to visit the Drink Aware website.

 Alzheimer's DiseaseShow content